ShiJindong/ALoam_Note/README.md

 https://github.com/cuitaixiang/LOAM_NOTED
 https://github.com/laboshinl/loam_velodyne

-This is Note that I used when I learned A-Loam.
+This is Note that I wrote down when I learned A-Loam.
 I took the Reference and a part of notes from:

 https://www.cnblogs.com/wellp/p/8877990.html